jsohlendorff/continuous_time_LTMLE/article.typ

         ],
 )

-// #figure(
+#figure(
-//     image("simulation_study/plots/se_boxplot_sample_size.svg"),
+    image("simulation_study/plots/se_boxplot_sample_size.svg"),
-//         caption: [
+        caption: [
-//                 Boxplots of the standard errors for the case with varying sample size.
+                Boxplots of the standard errors for the case with varying sample size.
-//             The red line indicates the empirical standard error of the estimates for each estimator.
+            The black line indicates the empirical standard error of the estimates for each estimator.
-//         ],
+        ],
-// )
+)

 // == Discretizing time <sec:discretizing-time>
 // We briefly illustrate how to discretize the time horizon into $K$ intervals,